jimvb55/docker-bamboo-agent-base/README.md

 <div align="center">

-Made with ❤️ for the Bamboo community
+Made with ❤️ for the Bamboo community and customized for valpak

 </div>